AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-8.rst

 .. image:: ../../_images/static/qs-bsk-8.svg
    :align: center

 The sample script below sets up a single process which contains 2 tasks called ``cTask`` and ``cppTask``.
-The :ref:`fswModuleTemplate` and :ref:`cppModuleTemplate` are added to these tasks respectively.
+The :ref:`cModuleTemplate` and :ref:`cppModuleTemplate` are added to these tasks respectively.

 .. literalinclude:: ../../codeSamples/bsk-8.py